 How To Use Frozen Peaches To Make Peach Jam

 If you want to use your frozen peaches to make peach jam you might want to prefer to have them peeled before freezing.

 - Let the peaches thaw – this will make cooking the peaches down easier and faster.

-- Add to a sauce pan with sugar to cook down.
-I always add more fruit than sugar (in ratio about 70 fruit: 30 sugar, although the generally recommended ratio is 50/50, I’ve found this works for me and the consistency I like).
+- Add to a saucepan with sugar to cook down.
+I always add more fruit than sugar (in a ratio of about 70 fruit: 30 sugar, although the generally recommended ratio is 50/50, I’ve found this works for me and the consistency I like).

-- Stir the peaches for 15-20 minues or as long as needed to reach the consistency you desire and add vanilla or cinnamon if you’d like.
+- Stir the peaches for 15-20 minutes or as long as needed to reach the jam consistency you desire and add vanilla or cinnamon if you’d like.